Choosing the best place to stay in Santorini is the important first step in booking your dream holiday – but it isn’t easy.

 The Four Caldera Cliff-Edge Towns and Villages

-Below Oia is Ammoudi Bay where you can swim and dive.
+Below Oia is Ammoudi Bay, a very popular spot where you can swim and dive.

 Best Places to Stay in Oia

 A dazzling 5-star luxury hotel that overlooks the spectacular ocean.